AravindPillai/cs6310-project-A6-82/README.md

 - Firefox web browser.
 Broadly speaking, a system and user capable of handling the work done for Assignment 4 will be able to deploy our application submission for Assignment 6.

+# Usage Instructions
+To deploy and use the system, please follow these steps.

-# Step by Step Installation
+## Step by Step Installation
 1. Unzip the provided source code into a new folder.
 1. Open a command prompt and navigate to the folder unzipped in the previous step.
 1. Execute the following command at the prompt: